merryt/googleDrive_to_JAM/markdown/genius-has-many-parents.md

----
+\-\--

-Title: GENIUS HAS MANY PARENTS…
+Title: GENIUS HAS MANY PARENTS...

-Date: 2016\-8\-2
+Date: 2016-8-2

 Author: Tyler

----
+\-\--

-*Genius has many parents, and one of them is isolated ineptitude\.*
+> *Genius has many parents, and one of them is isolated ineptitude.*

 \- Triquetra4715